 - Heterosexual Clients

 Accepted Payment Methods:

-Checks primarily paid for monthly billing, and Cash, Paypal only for those out of the New York area who consult by the phone or Internet.
+Checks primarily for monthly billing.
+Cash and Paypal only for those out of the New York area who consult by the phone or Internet.

 Underlying all forms of anxiety and depression, and inhibitions of self expression are deep seated fears, conflicts, and losses.
 There are painful losses due to abandonment, betrayal, bereavement, and separation, as well as due to one's own regrets (see Dr. Kavaler-Adler's book on "The Anatomy of Regret..," Karnac 2013).
 One can hold on to pain for a lifetime.
 One can hold on to guilt and shame.
 In psychodynamic psychotherapy each individual can come out from behind defenses they have unconsciously constructed.
 Dr. Kavaler-Adler's feeling-level approach to a clinical healing process allows for the full subjective experience of insight through feeling what could not formerly be felt to come to fruition.
 The support of the therapeutic "holding environment" can be felt, which allows for the gradual tolerance of all forms of pain.
 This is an organic approach, which encourages all talents and capacities to emerge and develop, including specific intellectual and creative abilities.
 Resistances to self expression, intimate communication, and sustained relationship depth and commitment are addressed as the subjective experience of each individual is understood.
 Group sharing of the therapeutic journey also facilitates hope and change.
 As the creative talents in the self emerge, so too do the capacities for intimacy in interpersonal relationships.
 Consequently, enduring commitments, able to support an expanding and successful life in the world can be made.

 - Object Relations